 Commiting to the sport of ultrarunning, as a lifestyle can lead to a lifelong passion well into the elderly years.
 It is not uncommon to see runners in their 60’s and 70’s finishing 100 mile races.
 Marines inspire and lead, this same influence can be experienced in ultrarunning, as there are many newcomers and novices eager to learn about how to become mentally and physically tough enough to crush an ultramarathon.

 Finally, ultrarunning brings adventure.
 In training and racing, due to the vast distance covered, often through remote forest and mountain trails, there will be opportunities to improvise, adapt, and overcome.
-If challenge and adventure sound appealing, then ultrarunning is the sport for you.
+Training and preparing for an ultramarathon requires commitment and the willingness to leave your comfort zone behind, often at oh my god o’clock when everything tells you to go just go back to sleep.
+It takes discipline and mental toughness to run ultras.
+If you crave challenge and adventure, then ultrarunning is for you.

-The Marine Ultra Runners Club of America (MURCA) is an exclusive group of Marine ultrarunners who understand everything presented in this article, and together, they are stronger and capable of more than they can imagine.
-To join or learn more, contact MURCA at firstname.lastname@example.org.
+The Marine Ultra Runners Club of America (MURCA) is a group of Marine ultrarunners who understand and embrace these ideas, and together, they are stronger and capable of more than they can fathom.
+To join or learn more, contact MURCA at email@example.com.